 NYU Langone’s vascular specialists use several minimally invasive methods of retrieving or breaking up and then removing blood clots using catheters.
 For example, one technique uses a catheter with a number of holes at the tip.
 The device sprays a jet of salt water into the clot to dissolve it and then, using suction, pulls the clot fragments into the catheter for removal.
 Other techniques may remove the clot whole.

-Before the procedure, your doctor gives you a sedative, but you are awake.
+Before the procedure, your doctor gives you a sedative, but you remain awake.
 If you have multiple blood clots, or if imaging doesn’t clearly reveal the location of the clot, doctors may use general anesthesia.

 Afterward, your recovery time depends on the size and seriousness of the clot, your health, and your medical history.
 Your doctor may prescribe anticoagulant medications to thin the blood to prevent additional clots from forming.